8 important things to remember when planning your move

 But before you take a deep breath, put your feet up, and settle into your new apartment, home, townhouse, tiny house, or condo, there’s lots of work to be done.
 Moving is more than just packing boxes and locking the front door behind you.

-Especially if your new destination is across state lines or even overseas, here are six mission critical things to remember when planning your next move.
+Especially if your new destination is across state lines or even overseas, here are eight mission critical things to remember when planning your next move.

 Make a BIG List (and check it twice)

 Way before moving day, things will start to get hectic.
 Before the storm, it’s best to craft up a comprehensive task list, checklist, and countdown calendar for everyone who’s involved in the move.
 From purchasing packing supplies to hiring a moving company, every detail should be documented so you can get your security deposit back (if applicable) from your current landlord AND arrive at your destination in one piece.

 A few of many things to include on your moving checklist:

 - Packing schedule